Homophobia in German politics: How things have changed | DW | 24.09.2020

 "No," Merz replied, before adding: "On the question of sexual orientation, that is none of the public's business.
 As long as it is within the law and as long as it does not concern children — that's when I feel the absolute limit has been reached."

-Why, critics ask, did the former parliamentary leader of the CDU immediately mention the protection of children and possible violations of the law when asked about homosexuals?
+Why, critics ask, did the former parliamentary leader of the CDU immediately mention the protection of children and possible violations of the law when asked about the possibility of a homosexual chancellor?

-Prejudice, suspicion and persecution are all closely tied to the history of gays and lesbians in post-war Germany, even if the acceptance of homosexuals is now widespread.
-Until 1969, homosexual men could be persecuted in Germany under a law dating from the Prussian Empire, which had been further tightened under the Nazi regime.
+Prejudice, suspicion and persecution are all closely tied to the history of gay men and lesbians in postwar Germany, even if the acceptance of homosexuality is now widespread.
+Until 1969, homosexual men could be persecuted in Germany under a law dating from the Prussian Empire that had been further tightened under the Nazi regime.

 Read more: Germany's gay soldiers say an apology is not enough